Sabarish1903/Key-Software-Project-Interview/README.md

 Step 1: Extract the Project Files

-First, extract the downloaded ZIP file to a location of your choice on your computer.
-You can right-click the ZIP file and select "Extract All" or use your preferred extraction tool.

 Step 2: Open Command Prompt or Terminal

-Windows Users: Press Windows Key + R, type cmd and press Enter

-Mac Users: Open Spotlight Search (Cmd + Space), type "Terminal" and press Enter

-Linux Users: Press Ctrl + Alt + T to open terminal

 Step 3: Navigate to the Project Folder

-Navigate to the extracted project folder: cd path/to/your/extracted/folder/product-management

 Step 4: Run the Application

-start the application with this command: mvnw.cmd spring-boot:run

 Once started, access the application at: